axelerant/testimonials-widget/readme.txt

 	* Download and unzip [`testimonials-widget.zip`](http://downloads.wordpress.org/plugin/testimonials-widget.zip) locally
 	* Upload directory `testimonials-widget` to your website's `/wp-content/plugins/` directory
 	* Be sure to overwrite your existing `testimonials-widget` folder contents

+= Deactivation =

+* Click the "Deactivate" link for "Testimonials Widget" at WordPress Admin > Plugins

+= Deletion =

+* Click the "Delete" link for "Testimonials Widget" at WordPress Admin > Plugins
+* Click the "Yes, Delete these files and data" button to confirm "Testimonials Widget" plugin removal

 == Frequently Asked Questions ==